FOR ALL U.S. VETERANS AND THEIR FAMILIES

 ALL ARE WELCOME!

-This event is held biennially to provide a special time prior to the holidays for those who are grieving to pause and find comfort by honoring their loved ones who have become an important part of their memories.
+This event is held annually to provide a special time prior to the holidays for those who are grieving to pause and find comfort by honoring their loved ones who have become an important part of their memories.
 There will be an opportunity to light a memorial candle in honor of your loved one along with meaningful music, inspirational readings and a time to reflect.
 The ceremony will last about a half an hour followed by a light reception.
 There is no preregistration required.
 There will also be a special acknowledgement of our women and men who have served and are serving in our military, both living and deceased, in honor of Veteran's Day.

 LANGELAND FAMILY FUNERAL HOMES - WESTSIDE CHAPEL